mcci-usb/COLLECTION-cricket-ui/README.md

 ## Cricket API Library

-`cricketlib` api is a python library this library intract with `Cricekt UI`. download or clone the repository from here [crickelib](https://github.com/mcci-usb/cricketlib).
+`cricketlib` api is a python library this library intract with `Cricekt UI`. download or clone the repository from [here](https://github.com/mcci-usb/cricketlib).

-To install the library using below command and [install package](https://github.com/mcci-usb/cricketlib#installing-cricketlib-package)
+To install the library [package](https://github.com/mcci-usb/cricketlib#installing-cricketlib-package)

 ```shell
 python setup.py install